ALLUOS/ALLUOS.github.io/_posts/2020-04-03-achievements.md

 Critical assessment of our MVP: What works, what doesn't?
 How would we view the achievements in retrospect -> Maybe the testing group can jump in here
 Everyone -> Bulletpoints

+Even though multiple researchers report achievements to be effective in fostering long-term interaction and improving user performance over a span of several weeks to several months, there is almost no evidence on the achievements‘  long term effects, and it needs to be further investigated (Zainuddin, 2020).
+This means we cannot be exactly sure if the initial positive effects will actually be maintained in longer term interaction and can only assume this is the case.

+Furthermore, most available studies fail to establish a theoretical framework that would explain the positive effects of achievements or other gamified elements on user performance/motivation.
+It is also important to notice that some studies have found achievements ineffective in the first place (Zainuddin, 2020).
+Therefore, it might be difficult to assess the role of achievements, when improvements occur in a learning application that has achievements as one of its components.

+Another important consideration is that a vast majority of studies were tested on university students whose goals and internal motivation may, strictly speaking, substantially differ from that of school students (Zainuddin, 2020).
+Since our application’s target audience are teenagers, some of our theoretical considerations hold only under the assumption that experiences of students at a different education level are in line with those of school students and can be generalized to fit them too.

+The last major consideration is that achievements might be effective only at boosting extrinsic motivation, i.e. motivation to get the achievements, rather than increase the more important intrinsic motivation, i.e. the motivation to actually learn from the gamified educational resource (Mekler, 2017).
+For us it could mean that we motivate the students to mechanically earn the achievements rather than learn and reflect on their study experience.

 ## Outlook
 What can be improved upon and what are next steps w.r.t. achievements e.g. visualization of user progress over time / additional achievements
 Everyone -> Bulletpoints